kworam/ProcScript/README.md

 Enforcing the signature
 ------------------------------------
-Notice that the `MyFirstProc` constructor function takes an object literal called a *parameter object* as input:
+Notice that the `MyFirstProc` constructor takes an object literal input called a *parameter object*:

 	var procInstance = new MyFirstProc({input1: "Hi Mom!"});

 When you create a Proc instance, ProcScript checks the parameter object against the signature object.
-If it does not contain a value of the right type for each "in" and "in-out" parameter, ProcScript throws an error.
+If the parameter object does not contain a value of the right type for each "in" and "in-out" parameter, ProcScript throws an error.

 Likewise, ProcScript checks the parameter object against the signature just before a Proc returns to its caller.
-If it does not contain a value of the right type for each "in-out" and "out" parameter, ProcScript throws an error.
+If the parameter object does not contain a value of the right type for each "in-out" and "out" parameter, ProcScript throws an error.